Arpitha-Rajeev1/Fully-Responsive-Analog-Clock/README.md

 # Fully-Responsive-Analog-Clock
 This project uses HTML5, CSS3, JavaScript.
-A simple clock which displays the local time.
+A simple clock that displays the local time.